Complaints management

 It covers guiding principles, complaints management framework, planning and design, operation, and maintenance and improvement.

-Queensland Public Service Customer Complaint Management Guideline and Framework
+Queensland Public Service Customer Complaint Management Framework and Guideline

 The guideline and framework apply to public sector entities defined under s.264 of the Public Sector Act 2022.